Exceptional Circumstances (Regulation 13)

 Do not delay the submission of your form because you have to wait for a piece of evidence if this means that you will miss the School’s submission deadline (though you will need to tell the School when you will be able to hand the evidence in).

-Claims submitted by the deadline will be considered by the School Extenuating Circumstances Panel .
+Claims submitted by the deadline will be considered by the School Exceptional Circumstances Panel.
 You will be informed of the decision at the earliest opportunity once the Panel has met.

 Further Information and Support

-Detailed information on extenuating circumstances criteria, the claims process and evidence requirements can be found in the ‘Student Guide to Extenuating Circumstances’ which can be downloaded from the link below
+Detailed information on exceptional circumstances criteria, the claims process and evidence requirements can be found in the ‘Exeptional Circumstances Code of Practice’ which can be downloaded from the link below

-Advice and support in making a claim can also be sought from your Personal Tutor, School Office, Student Support and Development Services and ASK in KeeleSU.
+Advice and support in making a claim can also be sought from your Personal Tutor, School Office, Student Services and ASK in KeeleSU.